 Rent a bicycle or motorbike and just get lost in the countryside.
 Or else, ask your guesthouse to arrange a tuk-tuk for the day to take you to the highlight attractions.
 Once you venture off the main route 6, small roads will take you through villages, dense forests and endless rice fields.
 Take in the soothing views of rural Cambodia and experience village life close up.

 From Stung Saen town, start your trip by heading South on road 6 to the interesting site of Kok Roka Temple, an inclining temple tower.
 Next is Phnom Santuk (admission $2), a hill with a pagoda on top that requires you to climb 809 steps to reach it.
 If you don’t feel like climbing you should approach the pagoda from the North side where you can drive up.

 The Santuk silk farm on route 6 just before you turn left to Phnom Santuk is where you can witness the silk production process from worm to krama (iconic Cambodian scarf).
 Interesting to watch and a chance to support the local artisans.
 A bit further down route 6 is a neat little restaurant named Kravanh.
 A perfect spot for your well deserved lunch break.
 Very friendly people that serve excellent Khmer food for a small price.

 Ancient temple site

-Sambor Prei Kuk is a temple site featuring more than a hundred remaining structures with some of them older than Angkor.
+Sambor Prei Kuk is an ancient temple site featuring more than a hundred remaining structures.
+Some of them outdate Angkor Wat by multiple centuries.
 Dedicated to the Hindu Gods Brahma, Vishnu and Shiva the somewhat neglected state of the temples only adds to the mystique.
 Surrounded by luscious green forest some of the structures are overgrown by trunks and roots of large trees.
-Most noteworthy is the lack of tourists, which gives the whole scene a magical atmosphere.
+Most noteworthy is the complete lack of other visitors, which gives the whole scene a magical atmosphere.

 Sambor Village Hotel